Corprio/Corprio.SocialWorker/readme.md

 ﻿# Social Media Marketer Application
 ## What is Social Media Marketer for?
-The **Social Media Marketer Application** is an add-in web application for posting products/catalogues on Facebook/Instagram and adding sales order in [Corprio](https://www.corprio.com) using conversations with a chatbot.
+The **Social Media Marketer Application** is an add-in web application for posting products on social media (including Facebook, Instagram and Line) and handles sales inquiry with a chatbot.
+The chatbot can add sales order in [Corprio](https://www.corprio.com).
 ## Technology
 The application is developed using ASP.NET Core 8 MVC.
-It communicates with Facebook via Meta API.
+It communicates with Facebook via Meta API and with Line via Line Messaging API.
 ## Register Social Media Marketer in Corprio
 The Social Media Marketer Application must be registered in [Corprio Portal](https://portal.corprio.com) before users can subscribe to it.
 Register the application with the parameters below.